-- 7. In March 2000, the Plaintiff, a United States citizen, took a photograph of downtown Indianapolis skyline from overlooking the canal from St. Clair Avenue. - 8.
-The photograph is an original work that is copyrighted under United States law.
+7. In March 2000, the Plaintiff, a United States citizen, took a photograph of downtown Indianapolis skyline from overlooking the canal from St. Clair Avenue.

+8. The photograph is an original work that is copyrighted under United States law.
 A copy of the photo is attached as Exhibit A, hereinafter referred to as "Indianapolis Photo"

-- 9. Since March 2000, the Plaintiff has either published or licensed for publication all copies of the Indianapolis Photo in compliance with the copyright laws and has remained the sole owner of the copyright. - 10.
-Indianapolis Photo was first published on the World Wide Web on August 29, 2000 by the user's account on Webshots.
-It was recently published on a website created by the Plaintiff under the domain name: www.richbellphotos.com - 11.
-The "Indianapolis Photo" was registered on August 4, 2011 with the United States Copyright Office and assigned Registration Number VA0001785115. - 12.
-Plaintiff and others authorized by the Plaintiff have used the Indianapolis Photo in advertising to such an extent that the Indianapolis Photo is identified by the public as being created by the Plaintiff. - 13.
-Plaintiff and others authorized by the Plaintiff have used the Indianapolis Photo in advertising to promote your photography business.
+9. Since March 2000, the Plaintiff has either published or licensed for publication all copies of the Indianapolis Photo in compliance with the copyright laws and has remained the sole owner of the copyright.

+10. Indianapolis Photo was first published on the World Wide Web on August 29,2000 by the user's account on Web shots.
+It was recently published on a websitecreated by the Plaintiff under the domain name: www.richbellphotos.com

+11. The "Indianapolis Photo" was registered on August 4, 2011 with the United States Copyright Office and assigned Registration Number VA0001785115.

+12. Plaintiff has used the Indianapolis Photo in advertising to such an extent that the Indianapolis Photo is identified by the public as being created by the Plaintiff.

+13. Plaintiff has used the Indianapolis Photo in advertising to promote his photography business.